alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 One of the most powerful tools available to help us accomplish this task is a <b>module bundler</b>.
 In short, it enables us to package all our app logic together in one file to minimize the number of requests needed to render our app.

-Althought the race has tightened recently with offerings like Rollup and Parcel, The leading solution for module bundling for the last few years has been Webpack.
+Although the race has tightened recently with offerings like Rollup and Parcel, The leading solution for module bundling for the last few years has been <a href="https://webpack.js.org/" target="_blank">Webpack</a>.

 In its simplest usage, it'll parse our JavaScript files from before--marking all dependencies along the way--and combine them into a single file that gets injected into _index.html_ after the build process.